mitdbg/datascienceclass/lab_1/README.md

 Note that we used `pd.to_datetime` to convert the `date` column (which was stored as an `Object` type) into a datetime which we could extract the `year` from.

 #### 3. Aggregation & Filtering
 Next, we'll show how to filter and aggregate our dataset to answer some simple questions.
 First, let's compute the average number of stars per review.
-We can do this by selecting the `starts` column and compute its mean as follows:
+We can do this by selecting the `stars` column and compute its mean as follows:

 ```py
 >>> reviews_df['stars'].mean()